 Rob has been in a deeply committed relationship with Miami since 2010 when he moved here from the West Coast.
 He became hooked on Miami after meeting many fellow dreamer-leaders, who have built bold and ambitious dreams into reality for themselves, their families, and the Miami community.
 Previously an educator, Rob is now insanely excited to lead Engage Miami’s movement of dreamer-leaders as Engage’s Executive Director and ensure Miami remains a city of opportunity for all.

-Born in Bronx, New York but raised in Miami, Ariel is beyond excited to be back home after spending sometime in San Antonio, Texas.
-After graduating high school there, Ariel attended the University of Texas at San Antonio to earn a baccalaureate in Liberal Arts for History.
-While attending college, Ariel’s lack of access to affordable healthcare inspired her to volunteer for political clubs on campus.
-As President of her college’s Young Democrats club, Ariel focused on voter access and voter engagement issues.
-Ariel’s first job out of college was working for a youth engagement organization called MOVE San Antonio.
-As Organizing Director there, she developed their internship programs, led their issue campaign (involving body worn cameras on police uniforms), and managed their field - registering thousands of young people to vote throughout the city.
-Ariel is looking forward to engaging Miami and Miami’s youth groups.
-“There’s no place like home.”
+Born in Bronx, New York but raised in Miami, Ariel is beyond excited to be home after spending sometime in San Antonio, TX where she earned a BA in Liberal Arts for History at the University of Texas at San Antonio.
+While there, Ariel’s lack of access to affordable healthcare inspired her to volunteer for political clubs on campus.
+As President of her college’s Young Democrats club, she focused on voter access and engagement issues.
+Her first job out of college was working for the youth engagement organization MOVE San Antonio.
+As Organizing Director there, she developed internship programs, led their issue campaign, and managed the field— registering thousands of young people to vote throughout the city.
+Now Ariel is engaging Miami and Miami’s youth groups.